inferno-framework/davinci-pas-test-kit/README.md

 ### Test Generation

-The Davinci PAS Test Kit has an implemented test generator that create some of the tests in this kit from the capability statement and profiles in the IG.
-It extracts necessary data elements from Davinci Prior Authorization Support Implementation Guide archive files and generates tests accordingly.
-The repo currently contains suites for IG versions 2.0.1.
+The Davinci PAS Test Kit utilizes a test generator to create many of its tests from the IG's capability statement and profiles.

-To generate a test suite for a different Davinci PAS IG version:

-- Navigate to `DAVINCI-PAS-Test-Kit/lib/davinci_pas_test_kit/igs/`
-- Drop your package.tgz file for the IG version into this folder.
-You may want to rename it before hand.
-- Run the command `bundle exec rake pas:generate` to run the generator.
-- Run Inferno and verify that your new suite was generated and is available as an option
+For detailed instructions on how to use the generator to create tests for different IG versions, please see the [Test Generation Guide](./docs/Test-Generation-Guide.md).

 ## License